Cinnamon and Kale

 • Rinse the nettle and mint leaves and remove thick stems.
 Wear protective gloves when handling the nettle.

-• Place the leaves in a teapot or heat resistant jug.
-Pour over the just boiled water and leave to steep for 10 minutes.
-Strain and serve.
+• Place the leaves in a teapot or heat-resistant jug.
+Pour over the just-boiled water and leave to steep for 5-10 minutes.

 Notes

-You can also make iced nettle and mint tea.
-Strain the tea and chill.
+• You can also make iced nettle and mint tea.
+Strain the tea and chill for up to 24 hrs.
 Serve over ice.

 Keyword Mint, Nettles, Spring